dotnet/designs/accepted/2020/feature-switch.md

 It's up to each feature what is the behavior when it's turned off.
 In lot of cases the code would probably throw an exception, but in some cases it may be able to fallback to different implementation.
 For example if HTTP2 is disabled the code may be able to use HTTP1 transparently.

 The property's value will be burned in by the linker when a corresponding feature switch is set at link time.
-The value to burn in is defined by a `substitutions.xml` carried with the assembly that defines the property.
+The value to burn in is defined by an embedded `substitutions.xml` carried with the assembly that defines the property.

 *Implementation note: The property which is used to determine if the feature is on or off should be written and used in such a way that tiering optimizations would be possible and JIT could trim away the "unused" code.
 Pattern which should achieve this in most cases is to get a read-only static bool property.*